Apply for Services

 How to Apply for Student AccessAbility Services

-- a. be from the professional who made the diagnosis (on letterhead, with signature, and license information); Medical-Physician; Psychiatric-Psychiatrist, Psychologist, Psychiatric Nurse, Social Worker or Mental Health Counselor.
+a. be from an appropriate professional who made the diagnosis (on letterhead, with signature, and license information); Medical-Physician; Psychiatric-Psychiatrist, Psychologist, Psychiatric Nurse, Social Worker or Mental Health Counselor.

-- b. be recent (preferably no more than three years old, one year for medical or psychiatric disabilities);
+b. be recent, one year for medical or psychiatric disabilities;

-* Important Note: Please understand that the documents should be officially obtained from the professional who issued and signed the report.
-When you receive a report from a professional you should request two signed copies.
-The College is required to retain these documents for 5 years from date of graduation or last semester of enrollment in accordance with the State of CT Records Retention Schedule S5.
-You are advised to retain a signed copy of the documents for your records.
-It is likely that you will need your disability documentation in the future.
+* Best Practice: Please understand that the documents should be officially obtained from the professional who issued and signed the report.
+When you receive a report from a professional, you should request two signed copies.
+Keep a signed copy of the documents for your records, because it is likely that you will need your disability documentation in the future.
 You should know that the College has been instructed to shred these documents 5 years after the last semester of your enrollment.